logo

 Somerset Community College

-Somerset Community College (SCC) offers an Associate in Applied Science (AAS) that can help students meet the education requirements for the ARRT exam within two years.
+Somerset Community College (SCC) offers an Associate in Applied Science (AAS) in Radiography that can help students meet the education requirements for the ARRT exam within two years.
 Students in the 66-credit hour program will take a mixture of classroom and clinical courses.
-The curriculum requires six general education courses; Human Anatomy & Physiology I and College Algebra Functions must be taken before beginning the program.
+The curriculum requires six general education courses.
+Two courses, Human Anatomy & Physiology I and College Algebra Functions, must be taken before beginning the program.
 Applicants to the program must have an ACT score of 20 or above, a GPA of at least 3.0, an “A” in each prerequisite course on the first attempt, and residency in Kentucky.
 Once admitted, students will take radiographic courses such as Image Analysis; Pharmacology for Radiographers; and Patient Care and Ethics for Radiographers.
 SCC also offers certificates in Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) for students seeking to expand to different disciplines.

 How to Become a Radiology Technologist in Kentucky